lift0xff/cypress-metamask-plugin/README.md

 Interacting with you MetaMask made "easy" from cypress.

-This plugin is based on the previous work by [Jakub Mucha - drptbl](https://github.com/drptbl) and [Paulo Cardoso](https://github.com/pcardosolei)but with a more stripped down and simpler approach.
+This plugin is based on the previous work by [Jakub Mucha - drptbl](https://github.com/drptbl) and [Paulo Cardoso](https://github.com/pcardosolei) but with a more stripped down and simpler approach.

 **Note:** This plugin is in development mode.